 Value of Fellowship: $24,000.
 At the end of the year, Fellows must submit receipts for academic fees, living expenses, and travel to and from the place of study that equal or exceed the amount of the Fellowship.

 Special Offers from Cambridge and Oxford Universities: The Pearson Fellowship may be used at any university in the United Kingdom.
-Please note, however, that the Classics Faculties of both Cambridge and Oxford Universities have generously offered to support the tuition expenses of any Pearson Fellow enrolled in either of their programs.
+Please note, however, that the Classics Faculties of both Cambridge and Oxford Universities have generously offered to provide a tuition subvention for any Pearson Fellow enrolled in either of their programs.
+In recent years, the tuition subvention plus the Pearson Fellowship has been sufficient to cover all or most of tuition and living expenses.
 Students wishing to study with other faculties at Cambridge or Oxford may have access to such support as well, but the SCS cannot guarantee this.
-When the British institution underwrites the Fellow’s tuition, funds provided by the SCS should be adequate to offset other expenses for the year.
 The SCS will attempt (but it cannot guarantee) to obtain a similar accommodation from another institution in the UK should the Fellow attend a university other than Oxford or Cambridge.

 Application Process: Candidates must first be nominated by a faculty member (preferably a teacher of Classics) at their undergraduate institution; application materials will be sent on receipt of a nomination.
 The application should include three letters of recommendation from instructors familiar with the applicant’s work, one of whom should be the nominator; an undergraduate transcript; a writing sample; and a personal statement describing the candidate’s interests in Classics, proposed plan of study in Britain, and intention to pursue graduate study in the United States.